 The Knowing Field in Family Constellations

-Awareness, Systemic Perception, and Hidden Family Dynamics
+Awareness, Perception, and Family Constellations

 Introduction